ADahlgren/Rotation3-Dog_mutations/README.md

 # Rotation3-Dog_mutations
-Commands used to find SNPs/Indels within gene of interest in vcf file and comparing to variant_output.txt file to see consequences of SNP/Indel
+Commands used to find SNPs/Indels within genes of interest in vcf file and comparing to variant_output.txt file to see consequences of SNP/Indel
+Excel files of SNPs/Indels found with high impact